Dr. Corrigan's Lab

 Karina Powell: Karina's current research interests include how attitudes toward people with mental illness are impacted by one's political ideologies and belief system.
 For the past few years, understanding how the media impacts stigmatizing attitudes has been a focus of Karina's research.
 She is interested in further exploring the role of neuropsychological profiles in contributing to the efficacy of anti-stigma programs and the impact of subsequent attitude change.

-Lindsay Sheehan: Lindsay is Program Coordinator of the National Consortium on Stigma and Empowerment (NCSE) at the Illinois Institute of Technology (IIT).
-Lindsay is a graduate student in Rehabilitation Counseling Education with a specialization in psychiatric rehabilitation.
+Lindsay Sheehan: Lindsay is a senior research associate of the National Consortium on Stigma and Empowerment (NCSE) at the Illinois Institute of Technology (IIT).
+Lindsay has earned her Ph.D in Rehabilitation Counseling Education with a specialization in psychiatric rehabilitation.
 Since 2002, Lindsay has worked in community mental health, focusing on employment and independent living for those with serious mental illness.
 She teaches as an Adjunct Instructor at IIT and is a licensed counselor.

 Lorrenzo Washington: Lorenzo is a recent graduate from Illinois Tech with a B.S. in Psychology and a pending canidate for a Masters of Science in Rehabilitation and Mental Health.
 His current interest center on Turnning Point Events which are emblematic of transitions from addiction to recovery.
 He is a part of the CBPR team investigation the stigma of addiction, and also as a Facilitor with NAMI to implement HOP at the Cook County'Jail's Mental Health Transition Center.
 In addiction he is researching the intersectionality between multiple catigories of identity, HIV and self-stigma.